UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Publishing

-I was originally doing my analysis with R scripts, but now that I am almost exclusively working in quarto notebooks, which I periodically render to PDF reports.
+I was originally doing my analysis with R scripts, but now I am almost exclusively working in quarto notebooks, which I periodically render to PDF reports.
 I am publishing them in `reports/notebooks` (Quarto apparently insists on this spurious intermediate directory).
 I am only publishing them as PDFs